 Multifocal IOLs: These lenses let you see clearly at different distances, such as far away and up close, and may mean you don’t need glasses after surgery.

-Accommodating IOLs: These lenses move inside the eye like the natural lens so the patient can focus on things at different distances.
+Accommodating IOLs: These lenses move inside the eye like the natural lens, allowing the patient to focus on things at different distances.

 Toric IOLs: These lenses fix astigmatism, a common condition in which the cornea is uneven and makes it hard to see.